 TIP 1: Match Your Body, Not Your Face

-1. Oliver suggests matching your foundation to your body, not necessarily your face and neck.
+One of the first steps in choosing a foundation is deciding what part of your body to match it to.
 “Chances are, one's face and body are not the same color — this is due to sunscreen, lifestyle and tone,” says Oliver.
-“People often think they should match their foundation to their face or neck, which, in my opinion, causes a "floating head“ effect, where body and face look like two different entities.
-Matching to the left side (or driver's side) of the jawline is a great place to test,” she says.
+“People often think they should match their foundation to their face or neck, which, in my opinion, causes a ‘floating head’ effect, where body and face look like two different entities.
+Matching to the left side (or driver's side) of the jawline is a great place to test.”

-2. Another important component to consider is choosing the correct finish for your skin type.
-For those with dry skin, Oliver suggests steering clear of powder formulas as they can highlight “textured” skin and create a less-than-youthful appearance.
-And those with oily skin should be weary of foundations with a “dewy finish,” since oily skin will make the foundation appear too shiny.
+Another important component to consider is choosing the correct finish for your skin type.
+For those with dry skin, Oliver suggests steering clear of powder formulas because they can highlight “textured” skin.
+Those with oily skin should be weary of foundations with a “dewy finish,” because oily skin can make the foundation appear too shiny.
 “Unless glowing is the desired look, stick to matte or semi-matte foundations and powders,” she says.

-4. When in doubt, ask for help, says Oliver.
+When in doubt, ask for help, says Oliver.
 “There are so many beauty professionals who can do the difficult work for you!”
-So the next time you’re at the beauty counter, just ask for a little assistance!
+So the next time you’re at the beauty counter, just ask for a little assistance.

-5. And the best time to shop?
-Oliver says to save your foundation picking for when you’re in a good mood!
+And the best time to shop?
+Oliver says to save your foundation picking for when you’re in a good mood.
 “It will open your mind to more options, which might just introduce you to foundation wardrobing (different foundations for different occasions),” says Oliver.
-“Remember: It's makeup!
+“Remember: It's makeup.
 Have a little fun!”